CITY OF NEZPERCE, IDAHO

 PLACE: Nezperce City Hall, 606 Maple Street.

-PRESENT were Councilmembers Steve Bateman, Mike Jensen, Jim Zenner, Michelle Lyons by cell phone, Maintenance Supervisor Craig Cardwell, Fire Chief Dave Kuther and Clerk-Treasurer Rhonda Schmidt.
-Cm.
-Nelson was absent.
-Also present were Amy Manning, Executive Director of the III-A and resident Marcia Kleinsmith.
+PRESENT were Councilmembers Steve Bateman, Mike Jensen, James Zenner, Michelle Lyons, Maintenance Supervisor Craig Cardwell, Fire Chief Dave Kuther and Clerk-Treasurer Rhonda Schmidt.
+Councilmember Tyler Nelson was absent.
+Guest present was Amy Uptmor, Engineer with JUB.

 Pledge of Allegiance: The pledge was led by Mayor Bateman.

-MINUTES of the previous meetings of 5/14/19 were approved as emailed upon a motion by Cm.
-Zenner, motion was seconded by Cm.
-Jensen, motion carried.
+MINUTES of the previous meetings of 11/4/19 were approved as emailed upon a motion by Cm.
+Jensen, motion was seconded by Cm.
+Lyons, motion carried.

 TREASURER’S REPORT AND MONTHLY BILLS:

 All bills and payroll disbursements were examined and approved for payment upon a motion by Cm.
-Lyons and seconded by Cm.
-Zenner in the total of $35,525.91 check numbers 14570 through 14608 and 14633 & 14634.
-Receipts since the last meeting were shown as $41,016.19.
-Checks and stub approvals were signed appropriately by all parties as well as the Payment Approval Report for June.
+Zenner and seconded by Cm.
+Jensen in the total of $80,642.43 check numbers 15093 through 15143.
+Receipts since the last meeting were shown as $76,656.58.
+Checks and stub approvals were signed appropriately by all parties as well as the Payment Approval Report for November.